dss99911/kotlin-simple-architecture/README.md

     - so, simply make function. and client use the function and server implement the function. that's it.
 - If you have to define Http request(like external api), it's also available
     - check this [sample](https://github.com/dss99911/kotlin-simple-architecture/blob/master/sample/sample-base/src/commonMain/kotlin/kim/jeonghyeon/sample/api/GithubApi.kt)
+- How to handle error?
+    - let's think about calling function, what function return when it's error?
+    - it just throw exception instead of returning data which contains error data.
+    - so, calling api also doesn't require to return response which contains error data. just throw exception

 common